 #1 Your Circuit Breaker Is Overloaded

-You will want to check to see if your microwave is on a dedicated circuit.
-Head to the breaker box and see if one of the circuits is labeled “Microwave”.
-If it is, then great!
-If not, and you see one labeled “Kitchen” or similar, then this means that the microwave does not have its own circuit and is sharing one with several other appliances in the kitchen.
+Please ensure your microwave is on a dedicated circuit by heading to the breaker box.
+If you cannot find a circuit labeled “Microwave,” but there’s one labeled “Kitchen” or something similar, it means your microwave does not have its own circuit and it’s sharing it with several other appliances in the kitchen.

 Generally, circuits are rated for 20 amps, and microwaves tend to draw somewhere between 12 and 15 amps.
 Therefore, when multiple appliances are running on the same circuit simultaneously, it exceeds that circuit’s rating and trips the breaker.

-So, if your microwave is not on its own circuit currently, make sure to give the appliance its own dedicated circuit now.
-More than likely, this will solve your breaker-tripping issue.
+So, if your microwave is not on its own circuit currently, I recommend giving the appliance its dedicated circuit now to solve your breaker-tripping issue.

 #4 The Turntable Motor Has Moisture in It

 In my experience, a microwave can also trip the circuit breaker if moisture enters the turntable motor.

 You see, the turntable’s motor is the component of the microwave that allows it to cook your food consistently and uniformly.

 When you cook your food, there is always a risk that liquid could leak beneath the turntable.
 Failing to clean it up immediately after can result in moisture seeping into the turntable motor, causing electrical components to malfunction or short circuit, which can potentially trip the breaker.

 To determine if you are dealing with an issue with your turntable motor, you can test it for continuity with a multimeter.

 First, you need to unplug your microwave and discharge the capacitor.
 Next, find the turntable motor, which is located beneath your microwave, and disconnect all connectors.